deekayen/aidstoscoutmastership/manuscript/introductory.md

 ## The Material We Have to Deal With

-The slogan of the times—whether for a nation or an individual—seems to be *Selbst uber alles.* "Down with everything - and up with me."
+The slogan of the times—whether for a nation or an individual—seems to be *Selbst uber alles.* "Down with everything—and up with me."

 The convulsion of the war has opened our eyes to many strange things.
 Few of us had realised till war had exposed it how thin is the veneer of civilisation over the underlying animal proclivities.
-In the brutality of even those who boasted of their superior kultur, in the mad riot of Bolshevism, in the want of all Christian consideration for others by men in pushing for their own claims for money or power - in other words, in the world-wide assertion of *self* one cannot help recognising, almost with hopelessness, the failure of religion to direct, and of education to balance, the actions of men.
+In the brutality of even those who boasted of their superior kultur, in the mad riot of Bolshevism, in the want of all Christian consideration for others by men in pushing for their own claims for money or power—in other words, in the world-wide assertion of *self* one cannot help recognising, almost with hopelessness, the failure of religion to direct, and of education to balance, the actions of men.

 At the same time there is an encouraging reverse to the picture, where we see such splendid spirit of self-sacrifice and of superhuman endurance and fearlessness of death among the manhoods of the world.
 With the natural elements, good as well as bad, thus exposed, we surely ought to be able to oust the worst by the interposition of the best.